tedneward/Azgaarnoth/Classes/Feats.md

 * If you spend 1 minute talking to someone who can understand what you say, you can make a Charisma (Persuasion) check contested by the creature’s Wisdom (Insight) check.
 If you or your companions are fighting the creature, your check automatically fails.
 If your check succeeds, the target is charmed by you as long as it remains within 60 feet of you and for 1 minute thereafter.

 ## Dual Wielder
+You master fighting with two weapons, gaining the following benefits:
+* You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
+* You can use two-weapon fighting even when the one handed melee weapons you are wielding aren’t light.
+* You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.

 ## Dungeon Delver
+Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:
+* You have advantage on Wisdom (Perception) and Intelligence (Investigation) made to detect the presence of secret doors.
+* You have advantage on saving throws made to avoid or resist traps.
+* You have resistance to the damage dealt by traps.
+* You can search for traps while traveling at a normal pace, instead of only at a slow pace

 ## Durable
+Hardy and resilient, you gain the following benefits:
+* Increase your Constitution score by 1, to a maximum of 20.
+* When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).

 ## Empathic
 You possess keen insight into how other people think and feel.
 You gain the following benefits: